haejinjo/trianglify/Readme.md

 var pattern = Trianglify({width: 200, height: 200})
 ```

-The pattern object contains data about the generated pattern's options and geometry, as well as rending implementations.
+The pattern object contains data about the generated pattern's options and geometry, as well as rendering implementations.

 ### pattern.opts